aRcHmaGe333/RATT/README.md

 ## Why It Works

 Standard review systems hide their reasoning.
-One authority makes a call.
-You see the verdict but not how they reached it, what they dismissed, or what they overlooked.
+One authority makes a call and you see the verdict but not how it was reached, what was dismissed, or what was overlooked.

-RATT puts multiple frameworks against the same thing at the same time.
-It shows where thinking holds.
-It shows where it fractures.
+RATT puts multiple frameworks to the same task at the same time.
+It shows where thinking holds, where it fractures or excels.
 Evidence is attached to every claim.
 Reviewer reliability becomes measurable through track record.

 ---